jvierine/rebounds_examples/README.md

 ## Earth-Mars Hohmann transfer

 Here is a more standard example.
 Transferring from Earth to Mars.
+Looks like the 2031 transfer window is not nearly as nice as the 2035 one.
+The 2033 and 2025 windows allow a much shorter flight time.

 <code>
 > python3 porkchop_earth_mars.py